ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 [Castella](https://osu.ppy.sh/users/4810916) has always been a staple for LN charts, especially those with a particularly low OD.
 This chart is a good example of that, and I can definitely say, is a [Love Letter](https://osu.ppy.sh/beatmapsets/1665027#mania/3416962) for all LN players alike.

-Charts like this are great for an introduction to newer LN players out there, specifically for those who are transitioning from a rice-oriented playstyle to dip their toes on the long note skillset.
+Charts like this are great for an introduction to newer LN players out there, specifically for those who are transitioning from a rice-oriented playstyle to dip their toes on the long note skill set.
 There are a mix of long and short LNs, shields, rolls, and density as well.
 With the variety of patterns that you can see all throughout this chart, there's going to be so much to offer, and of course, the added difficulty and challenge to stay consistent, especially once those short LNs start to mix with the density / inverse sections.
 Those streams and bursts could also make you drop, and even though this is an OD 0 chart, you are still required to have a huge amount of focus from to finish.

 Another challenge would be getting a very good ratio on this chart.
 Because this is OD 0, great counts are expected to be lower than usual; however, because of a lot of them being converted into perfects, players who are not as proficient in LN fundamentals may get a lot of 300s, leading to a negative ratio overall.
 Short LNs roped into density patterns tend to lead players into getting a lot of regular 300s, and you'd really have to focus harder than usual if you'd want to get a better ratio in general.